orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 Rather than being the sole source of answers, the coach becomes a **designer of learning environments**.
 Each constraint — a rule, a space, a number of players — becomes a teaching tool.

-As summarized by Jordan Cassidy (2021) in [Different Approaches to Skill Acquisitio](https://www.skilledathleticism.com/post/different-approaches-to-skill-acquisition-msc-literature-review):
+As summarized by Jordan Cassidy (2021) in [Different Approaches to Skill Acquisition](https://www.skilledathleticism.com/post/different-approaches-to-skill-acquisition-msc-literature-review):
 > The effective coach is no longer an autocratic instructor giving continuous verbal direction,
 > but an architect who designs learning environments that allow solutions to emerge.

 This new role requires creativity, curiosity, and humility — trusting the process instead of the script.

 ---

-### Summary: The Scientific Core of Modern Coaching

 <div class="infobox">
   <h3>📘 Summary: The Scientific Core of Modern Coaching</h3>